frozenarc/ze-framework/tutorial/expression.md

     <zfw:out value="$variable1"/>

 Please, notice that we have used "value" here instead of "valuefrom".
-If we need to get variable's value we always need to user "value" not "valuefrom". "valuefrom" should be used only to work with models.
+If we need to get variable's value we always need to use "value" not "valuefrom". "valuefrom" should be used only to work with models.
 We can see that we haven't used here curly braces.
 Because, it is conflicting with basic jsp syntax to get variable's value.
-Although, we can also use basic syntax also to get variable's value.
+Although, we can also use basic syntax to get variable's value.

-Suppose, that propertyName1 is an array of a user defined object, then what would be the syntax to get propertyName2.
-It looks like below.
+Suppose, that "propertyName1" is an array of a user defined object, and we need to get "propertyName2" from first element of "propertyName1" array, then we would have syntax like below.

     <zfw:out valuefrom="m{modelName.propertyName1[0].propertyName2}"/>

-Here we can use a variable instead of contanst "0".
+Here we can use a variable instead of constant "0".
 It looks like

     <zfw:out valuefrom="m{modelName.propertyName1[$variable1].propertyName2}"/>

 If propertyName2 is an array then we can write syntax as below.

     <zfw:out valuefrom="m{modelName.propertyName1[$variable1].propertyName2[$variable2]}"/>

+The beauty of the framework is we can go how much in-depth we want to go by declaring user defined objects and/or arrays of it.
+We can create unlimited hierarchy of user defined object and/or its arrays.